andreashenriksen/INF142-Assignment/README.md

 **Step 4:** In your advisor instance of the program, write your answer and hit enter

-**Step 5:** As both client and server, write y or n if you want a new role.
+**Step 5:** As both client and server, write y if you want a new role and n if you do not.